 Set the modem to leased-line mode.
-Type the asynchronous command ATD to the originating modem and ATA to the answering, or press O on the IDLE SCREEN menu of the originating modem and press A on the IDLE SCREEN of the answering modem.
-Use ATMn or set S14b0 to select originate or answer mode.
+Type the asynchronous command ATD to the originating modem and ATA to the answering, or press the A/O button on the front panel of the originating modem in, and press the A/O button on the front panel of the answering modem out.
+Use AT\Mn or set S14b0 to select originate or answer mode.